 Quantity produced: 6 oz. from 1/4 pineapple

 Recipe or preparation: I used the directions found on Homemade Baby Food Recipes.
-This Pineapple, Banana, Yogurt Smoothie from Weelicious sounded tempting, but I couldn’t try it without a blender. 🙁
+This Pineapple, Banana, Yogurt Smoothie (link no longer available) from Weelicious sounded tempting, but I couldn’t try it without a blender. 🙁

 Cost: $0.15 per ounce

 Recipe or preparation: I scrambled one egg each morning for breakfast.
 You could always hard-boil the eggs and dice them into small pieces for finger food.
 There are even more ideas on Homemade Baby Food Recipes.